About Us...

 WANT TO HELP?

-If you are interested in learning more about our Global Community Service Project or supporting our efforts financially or with in-kind gifts, please contact Mr. Bradshaw, our lead mentor on this project at bradshawj@glsc.org.
+If you want to learn more about our Global Community Service Project or support our efforts financially or with in-kind gifts, please contact Mr. Bradshaw, our lead mentor on this project at bradshawj@glsc.org.